Search

 Statistics show that about 60% of methane fugitive emissions come from valves, and up to 80% of these leakages are from stem-seal interfaces.
 Approximately 10,000 to 15,000 valves may exist in a typical refinery.
 This reinforces valves as a key concern, playing a vital role in preventing fugitive emissions.

 Also contributing to valve failures are leaks at the bonnet, flanges and seats.
 As operating conditions in these and other industries continue to subject valves to ever more extreme temperatures and pressures, sealing them effectively poses a challenge that cannot be met with traditional materials and methods.
-Soft, compressible elastomers provide good sealing performance, but they are porous and cannot withstand temperatures in excess of 250°C (482ºF).
+Soft, compressible elastomers provide good sealing performance, but as they are porous, they cannot withstand temperatures in excess of 250°C (482ºF).
 They also become hard and brittle in cryogenic service.
 Metal seals have much greater temperature capabilities, high mechanical properties, lack of porosity and long shelf life.

 Valve stems, which as noted are the single largest source of fugitive emissions, continue to be sealed with graphite or PTFE compression packing.
 However, neither of these materials is suitable for cryogenic or high-temperature service in the presence of oxygen.
 Spring-energised metal seals for rotary, rising stem and linear valves can provide full metal-to-metal contact, leak tightness and accommodation of axial stem movement.
 Also available for sealing valve stems are special ring sets that control fugitive emissions and withstand the severe conditions of service in chemical, petrochemical and nuclear facilities.